Siddharth453/Todo-List/Todo-CLI.v1.0.2/readme.md

-# Todo List App Command Line Version is Here!
+# Todo List App Command Line Version 1.0.2 is Here!
-This is a new release of our Todo List Application in command line Version!
+This is a new release of our Todo List Application in command line Version 1.0.2!

 ## 🎁 Features:
    * You can Create a Todo.